ThanosFisherman/WifiUtils/README.md

           .start();
 ```

-There are also a few other options that would allow you to do the same job: For example you can connect using SSID, BSSID and WPA/WPA2 Key:
+There are also a few other options that would allow you to do the same job but first

-Let's move the `ConnectionSuccessListener` from above into its own separate field named `successListener` so that we can save some space
+let's move the `ConnectionSuccessListener` from above into its own separate field named `successListener` so that we can save some space

 ```java
     private ConnectionSuccessListener successListener = new ConnectionSuccessListener() {